Michael Hui: Career

-In the 1980s, Hui developed a new brand of satirical comedy, one which capitalized on his deadpan comic timing, using a more character-driven storyline.
+In the 1980s, Hui developed a new brand of satirical comedy, one which capitalised on his deadpan comic timing, using a more character-driven storyline.
 Some of his more renowned works came during this period in the 1980s.
 Hui frequently acted out the archetypal "ne'er-do-well" driven on by a cash-mad Hong Kong society.
 Equally caustic and funny, they are set against the backdrop of present-day Hong Kong consumerism.
 He would make a rare North American film appearance as the Subaru mechanic/engineer with Jackie Chan in the Burt Reynolds comedy The Cannonball Run.
 In Chocolate Inspector (1986), he plays a chocolate-eating inspector who must solve a kidnap case while his subordinate is involved in a Miss Hong Kong pageant.
 In Chicken and Duck Talk (1988), opposing restaurateurs come to blows to secure profits.
-Front Page (1990), which reunited the three brothers, lampoons the Hong Kong press, while The Magic Touch (1992) satirizes the Chinese obsession with fortune-telling and wealth.
+Front Page (1990), which reunited the three brothers, lampoons the Hong Kong press, while The Magic Touch (1992) satirises the Chinese obsession with fortune-telling and wealth.
 Always on My Mind (1993) continues in this vein of self-deprecating humour: Hui plays the head of a family, a news anchor, who will stop at nothing to grab money.

 Hui continued acting and producing his own comedies, at a less prolific rate, in the 1990s and 2000s.
 He wrote a dozen screenplays, but none were produced because he felt dissatisfied.
 Chinese Box (1997), directed by Wayne Wang, remains Hui's only starring film in the West.
 He played a talented safe-cracker, who kidnaped a baby for money from triads but was kind-hearted and dignified, in the action-comedy Rob-B-Hood (2006), starring alongside Jackie Chan and Louis Koo.
 In 2006, he became the host of the quiz show Deal or No Deal.
 In 2016, he starred in the Taiwanese black comedy film, Godspeed, for which he is nominated the Golden Horse Award for Best Leading Actor.

-Organized by the Hong Kong Arts Development Council (HKADC), the 15th Hong Kong Arts Development Awards was held on Oct 30, 2021.
+Organised by the Hong Kong Arts Development Council (HKADC), the 15th Hong Kong Arts Development Awards was held on 30 October 2021.
 Hui was one of the recipients of the Award for Outstanding Contribution in Arts, for his active involvements in filmmaking as a director, a screenwriter and actor.